Ardú Vocal Ensemble

 Ardú Vocal Ensemble are an award-winning a cappella group, based in Dublin, Ireland.
 They were founded in 2013 by tenor Ciarán Kelly.
-Ardú specialise in arranging well-known popular music for four, five and six voices, exploring the use of the voice as an instrument with percussive sounds as well as melody and harmony.
+Ardú specialise in original arrangements of well-known popular and folk music for six voices, exploring the use of the voice as an instrument with percussive sounds as well as melody and harmony.
 Ardú have pioneered the genre of a cappella music in Ireland with performances at the Cork International Choral Festival, the Edinburgh Fringe Festival, London A Cappella Festival and have been featured on BBC Radio Ulster, RTÉ Lyric FM, RTÉ Radio 1 and The Ray D'Arcy Show on RTÉ 1.

-In July 2017, Ardú hosted the first Irish International A Cappella Festival in Dublin.
+In July 2017, Ardú founded and hosted the first Irish International A Cappella Festival in Dublin.
 This included the second Ireland's A Cappella Competition and featured The Swingles as the headline act.

 In October 2017, Ardú competed in the new talent show Sing: Ultimate A Cappella on Sky 1, hosted by Cat Deeley.
 Aired on 6 October 2017 on Sky 1 and Now TV.

+In September 2026, Ardú competed in Series 14 of The Voice UK on ITV, hosted by Emma Willis.
+Their medley of Doechii's Anxiety and Gotye's Somebody That I Used To Know earned them a spot on will.i.am's team on 19 September 2026.

 Awards

+National

 Ardú were awarded first prize in both the National Chamber Choir category and the Light, Jazz and Popular Music category of the Cork International Choral Festival 2017.
 They were also awarded the John Mannion Memorial Trophy for their performance of 'Butterfly' by Mia Makaroff.

-Ardú were awarded 1st prize in the National Vocal Ensemble Competition at the City of Derry International Choral Festival 2015.
+Ardú were awarded 1st prize in the National Vocal Ensemble Competition at the City of Derry International Choir Festival 2015.
 They were awarded runners up in the RTÉ Lyric FM Choirs for Christmas competition 2015 with their rendition of White Christmas, arranged by Fabio Alessi.
+They won the prize in 2018 for their rendition of Text Me Merry Christmas, arranged by Straight No Chaser.

+International

+Ardú regularly tour internationally with the support of Culture Ireland, and have won audience awards at international a cappella festivals vokal.total in Austria (2019), Solala (2026) and Vocal Champs in Germany (2026).